Skip to content Skip to main navigation Report an accessibility issue

 Authentication or Appraisal

-A significant aspect of an artifact lies in its context—its placement within the site or the structure and composition of the site itself.
-Once an artifact is moved, crucial information about its historical and cultural significance may be lost.
+A significant aspect of archaeological material lies in its context—its placement within the site or the structure and composition of the site itself.
+Once material is moved, crucial information about its historical and cultural significance may be lost.

 Document and Report

 Take note of where you found the item by marking the location on a map and notify the nearest Forest Service or Park Ranger.
-More information on what to do if you find an artifact or disturbed site can be found on the National Park Service website.
+More information on what to do if you find archaeological material or a disturbed site can be found on the National Park Service website.

-Individuals that have archaeological artifacts in their possession or that have questions about archaeology may consult the Tennessee Archaeology Association Frequently Asked Questions about Archaeology in Tennessee.
+Individuals that have archaeological material in their possession or that have questions about archaeology may consult the Tennessee Division of Archaeology.